CiscoTestAutomation/genietelemetry/docs/results.rst

 HealthStatus Objects
 --------------------

-HealthStatus in GenieMonitor are represented by 5 unique instances of ``HealthStatus`` `singleton`_ objects, each corresponding to a unique health status type.
+HealthStatus in Telemetry are represented by 5 unique instances of ``HealthStatus`` `singleton`_ objects, each corresponding to a unique health status type.